The Disney Method

 Creative people have wild imaginations, and often their visions outpace what is currently possible.

-They frequently overlook practical realities like cost and time, which all businesses need to take into account.
+They frequently overlook practical realities, such as cost and time, which all businesses need to consider.

 ‘The Realist’ was a point of view that encouraged Disney to bring his fantasies back down to earth by thinking about how he might make them a reality.